fxbrandon/CryptoModelerWebsite/legal.md

 ### Changes

-Crypto Modeler may periodically update this policy as deemed necessary.
+CryptoModeler may periodically update this policy as deemed necessary.
 You may access this Policy at any time through our website.

 ### Questions

-Any questions about this Privacy Policy should be addressed to this e-mail address: legal@Crypto Modeler.com.
+Any questions about this Privacy Policy should be addressed to this e-mail address: info@cryptomodeler.app

 >Effective Date: January 17, 2022